 If you are forced to leave your home for your own protection and take the children with you, contact a lawyer as soon as possible so that the matter of parenting may be addressed without delay.
 If you decide to leave the children in the home temporarily, but ultimately want them to live with you, it is also important to seek legal advice immediately.
 If a court is asked to decide on parenting arrangements the best interests of the children will be the only consideration.

 If you cannot afford a lawyer you may qualify for Legal Aid.
 If you qualify for Legal Aid they handle family matters.
 If you are denied Legal Aid and you are low income you may be able to get Pro Bono legal help.

 There is also self-help for people making family law applications without a lawyer.
-Family Law Saskatchewan has plain-language information about family matters, including custody of children, as well as a Form Wizard to create the court forms needed for a court application.
+Family Law Saskatchewan has plain-language information about family matters, including parenting of children, as well as a Form Wizard to create the court forms needed for a court application.

 Family Law Saskatchewan is a PLEA website and, as with all our information and services, it is free-of–charge.
 There is a place on the homepage to choose ‘create an account.’
 The account is just so the system can save your work.
 After you register you answer questions about what you want to do.
 You will then be provided with step-by-step instructions and all the forms you need.

 Tenants who are affected by interpersonal violence may be able to end a lease early if the continuation of the tenancy could pose a safety risk.
 Victims must obtain a certificate from Victims Services which then allows them to end a fixed term tenancy by giving 28 days’ notice to the landlord.
 For more information, contact Victim Services toll free at 1-888-286-6664.